manami-project/modb-extension/README.md

 > Significant and breaking changes can potentially be made to both code and structure.
 I am also not sure whether I will maintain this project continuously or leave it as a public archive for demonstration purposes.

 _[modb](https://github.com/manami-project?tab=repositories&q=modb&type=source)_ stands for _**M**anami **O**ffline **D**ata**B**ase_ and basically represents [manami-project/anime-offline-database](https://github.com/manami-project/anime-offline-database) which is a dataset specifically created for [manami](https://github.com/manami-project/manami).
-This project is both an experiment and a demonstration on how to extend the existing tooling.
+This project is both an experiment and a demonstration on how to extend the existing project.

 ## What is the purpose of this repository?